stitchfix/stitchfix.github.io/_posts/2015-06-02-the-most-colorful-state.md

 <script src='http://cdnjs.cloudflare.com/ajax/libs/handlebars.js/1.0.0/handlebars.min.js' type='text/javascript'></script>
 <script src='http://cdnjs.cloudflare.com/ajax/libs/angular.js/1.2.1/angular.min.js' type='text/javascript'></script>

 Throughout the year, people wear different types of clothes.
-As we transition from summer to fall, tanktops are replaced by sweaters, and as spring turns into summer, pants are replaced by shorts and skirts.
+As we transition from Summer to Fall, tanktops are replaced by sweaters, and as Spring turns into Summer, pants are replaced by shorts and skirts.
 But what about colors?
 Do people wear different colors to match the seasons?
 From anecdotal experience we would say yes.
-One might even guess that people tend to wear more gray/black clothing in New York vs. sunny Los Angeles during the winter.
+One might even guess that people tend to wear more gray/black clothing in New York vs. sunny Los Angeles during the Winter.

 Stitch Fix interacts closely with its clientele and we get a lot of feedback from them regarding what clothes they keep, why they like them, and much more.
 Each item of clothing they keep has a ton of metadata, such as pattern, material, size, and most importantly for this post, **color**.